-You may live in an area where there is a neighborhood watch or a group of neighbors who come together to make sure the children in the area are safe.
+You may live in an area where there is a neighborhood watch.
+You may have a few neighbors who watch out for the children playing on your block.
 You may even have a group that patrols the downtown area of your town or city on the weekends to make sure people are not harassed or hurt.
 These are all great ideas to help community police an area and help people get to know their neighbors.

-A neighborhood watch can also be started that focuses on the safety of your pets.
+But, did you know these kinds of good samaritan acts can extend to your pets too?
+A neighborhood watch can also focus on the safety of pets.
 You can help crack down on abuse, neglect, and cruelty by working with your neighbors.

 Here’s a few ways to get started:

-3: Create a list and ways to report animal cruelty.
+- Create a list and ways to report animal cruelty.
 Not everyone knows who to call if they see an animal in distress.
-Every state and county is different.
 Find out who to call, where to report abuse, and what is the closest ER animal hospital for everyone.
 It’ll help create a “quick list” of references.

 - Contact your local humane organization and animal control and ask them for tips on how to create a successful neighborhood animal watch program.
 They may even volunteer to come and talk to the group and offer tips, ideas, and ways to promote responsible ownership.